‘I’m not sure where the airplane is. … I ejected.’ – KION546

 The jet’s debris field – about two hours northeast of Joint Base Charleston – was discovered Monday after a multi-agency search on the ground and from the air.
 Authorities had made an unusual plea to the public for help finding the jet.
 The pilot was taken to a local medical facility in stable condition.

-On the phone Sunday, the operator asked where the pilot was injured:
+On the phone Sunday, the operator had asked where the pilot was injured:

 “Ma’am, I’m a pilot in the military aircraft and I ejected.
 So I just rode a parachute down to the ground.
 Can you please send an ambulance?”